leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ## 313. Super Ugly Number (Medium)

 The same as #264 but we got k primes here other than 3 primes.
 So instead of compare them by hand, we will use a priority queue to maintain the minimum next answer.
 Be careful will the duplicates.
+## 314. Binary Tree Vertical Order Traversal (Medium)

+### Corner cases
+1. Input maybe zero
+2. The leftest child of root maybe not be leftest of the tree, same with right child

+### Solution
+1. Find the width of the tree, BFS and insert val to ans according to degree: left -> degree - 1, right -> degree + 1
+    - Time complexity: O(n)
+    - Space complexity: O(1)

+### Bugs
+1. DFS may confused the layer or depth
+2. The leftest child of root maybe not be leftest of the tree, same with right child

 ## 315. Count of Smaller Numbers After Self (Hard)